First Rural Electric Cooperative

 Uncertain of Manning/O'Connor Store is still in existence in Burbank.

 Credits.
 This page was last revised on April 21, 2017.
-This page originally submitted on January 14, 2011, by Rich Pfingsten of Forest Hill, Maryland.
-This page has been viewed 1,088 times since then.
+It was originally submitted on January 14, 2011, by Rich Pfingsten of Forest Hill, Maryland.
+This page has been viewed 1,142 times since then and 31 times this year.
 Photos: 1, 2, 3. submitted on January 14, 2011, by Rich Pfingsten of Forest Hill, Maryland. • Bill Pfingsten was the editor who published this page.